utdata/icj-class/css/css-in-class.md

 ## Goals

-- To make a new git branch, do our work and then merge to master.
 - To understand default browser styling and how to handle it.
 - To use CSS styles to give visual appeal to page, applying the principles we learned in the Codecademy lessons.